ngtn0502/javascript-note/README.md

-# Javascript: Understand the weird part
+# Javascript: What the f-ck is Javascript

 ## Things worthy to review: